Fall 2013 Rec Soccer Registration is Open

 4. What are the costs?

-All soccer players are required to have their own shinguards, ball and water bottle.
-Shinguards range in price from $5 to $50.
+All soccer players are required to have their own shin guards, ball and water bottle.
+Shin guards range in price from $5 to $50.
 Balls range in price from $10 to $150.
-Generally, the lower priced equiment is more than sufficient, especially below the high school level.
+Generally, the lower priced equipment is more than sufficient, especially below the high school level.
 Each player must have a uniform from the Fargo Soccer Club.
-Recreational uniforms (reversible jersey, socks, shorts) are currently priced at $40/child and can be reused for any season.
-Registration fees for recreational soccer are typically between $50 and $65 per season.
+Recreational uniforms (reversible jersey, socks, shorts) are usually priced at $40/child and can be reused for any season.
+Registration fees for recreational soccer are typically between $50 and $75 per season.

 5. I don't know anything about soccer but I received an email about coaching my child's recreational team.
 What should I do?